hugoalh/deno-lint-rules/docs/rules/no-duplicate-types.md

 # `hugoalh/no-duplicate-types`

 > [!CAUTION]
-> - This rule is renamed to rule [`hugoalh/no-duplicate-type-contexts`][rule-hugoalh-no-duplicate-type-contexts] since v0.9.0.
+> - This rule is replaced by rule [`hugoalh/no-duplicate-type-contexts`][rule-hugoalh-no-duplicate-type-contexts] since v0.9.0.

 > ✔️ In the recommended rule set.